input-output-hk/nami/README.md

 ##### cardano.getRewardAddress()

 ```
-cardano.getRewardAddress() : RewardAddress
+cardano.getRewardAddresses() : [RewardAddress]
 ```

-`RewardAddress` is a hex encoded bytes string.
+`RewardAddresses` is a hex encoded bytes string.

+**Note** This function will return an array of length `1` and will always return the same single address.

 ##### cardano.getNetworkId()